dkorolev/tmp/README.md

 # `pls`

-The build system for C++ and not only for C++, designed for predictability and ease of use.
+The build system for `CMakeLists.txt` projects, mostly C and C++.
+Designed for predictability and ease of use.

 ## Setup